More about This Topic

 Is It Worth Fighting Over Airline Miles In An Illinois Divorce?

-To calculate your airline miles, the value of your airlines miles and craft a strategy to negotiate and/or argue your theory to the opposing counsel and judge is going to take your divorce lawyer an hour or two.
+Calculate your airline miles.
+Estimate the value of your airlines miles.
+Craft a strategy to negotiate and/or argue your theory to the opposing counsel and judge.
+This is going to take your divorce lawyer a few hours.

 Furthermore, an Illinois divorce judge is not going to be happy that you are using the court’s time to essentially divide your next free vacation.
 Most Illinois divorce judges refuse to hear anything about the division of furniture and household knick-knacks, let alone airline miles.